Anatta336/webgl-lunch/readme.md

 ```
 There's a `.bash_aliases` file for shortcuts, although that sets up aliases `npm` and `node` which may well be disruptive on your system.

+If using VSCode, there's a "npm install" and "watch" task set up which uses the above.

 ## Running locally
 Have a reasonably recent version of docker-compose already set up and working, then run:
 ```